MichaelC1999/chaser/README.md

 - DAO/user interacts with the PoolControl contract to request a withdraw
 - If the deposits are in a protocol on a different chain, the ChaserMessenger sends a CCIP to the appropriate chain requesting a withdraw
 - This withdraw request includes the user's proportion of out of all the Pool's position tokens.
 As the origin chain does not have access to the investment's current value including interest, this is necessary to determine how much a user is actually entitled to.
-- The ChaserMessenger *on the destination chain* processes this message and routes the function through the BridgedLogic contract
+- The ChaserMessenger *on the destination chain* processes this message and routes the function through the BridgeLogic contract
-- BridgedLogic makes the withdraw using the Integrator contract to interact with the protocol that the funds are currently invested into
+- BridgeLogic makes the withdraw using the Integrator contract to interact with the protocol that the funds are currently invested into
-- The withdrawn funds are sent by BridgedLogic back to the origin chain by using the Across bridge
+- The withdrawn funds are sent by BridgeLogic back to the origin chain by using the Across bridge
-- The BridgedReceiver forwards the funds and data to the Pool which then updates state and sends the funds to the user
+- The BridgeReceiver forwards the funds and data to the Pool which then updates state and sends the funds to the user

 #### Mechanics of pivoting investment